UnifiedPush/documentation/content/_index.md

 ### I'm an app developer who wants my users to get push notifications without Google, what should I do?

 You should use the UnifiedPush [connector library](/developers/) for your framework.
 If it doesn't already exist for your framework/language, contributions are welcome.

-### What options do I have for distributors?

-The [distributors page](/users/distributors/) has a recap of all the options.

 ### Will UnifiedPush ever work on iOS?